Skip to main content

 • Full English breakfast at the Concorde Room at Heathrow - there's something about a proper fry-up before a transatlantic flight.

-• The mezze spread at the Qatar Airways Al Mourjan Lounge in Doha - I filled three plates and regret nothing.
+• The mezze spread at the Qatar Airways Al Mourjan Lounge in Doha - the kind of selection that easily fills three plates.

 • Short ribs at the Centurion Lounge in SFO - surprisingly excellent for an airport.